-The Office for Disability Services is committed to ensuring that all information regarding a student is maintained confidentially as required or permitted by law.
+The Office for Student Disability Resources is committed to ensuring that all information regarding a student is maintained confidentially as required or permitted by law.
 Any information collected is used for the benefit of the student.
 This information may include psycho-educational testing, grades, biographical history, disability information, and case notes.

-According to federal legislation, no one has immediate access to files about a student’s disability except The Office for Disability Services.
+According to federal legislation, no one has immediate access to files about a student’s disability except The Office for Student Disability Resources.
 A student’s exact disability is shared only where there is compelling reason.
 A student must give written release of information when he/she wishes to share it with others.
-Students are informed of their confidentiality rights during their first meeting with ODS.
-The following are ODS policies and procedures regarding confidentiality and the release of information from a student’s file.
+Students are informed of their confidentiality rights during their first meeting with OSDR.
+The following are OSDR policies and procedures regarding confidentiality and the release of information from a student’s file.
 These guidelines incorporate relevant state and federal regulations, as well as University policies.

-No one has immediate access to student files except staff from Disability Services.
+No one has immediate access to student files except staff from Disability Resources.